Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: A comprehensive overview of the first paper

-Through the following known results, \begin{enumerate} \item 2-term Hopf $A_\infty$-algebras with a 2-$R$-matrix admit Lie 2-bialgebras with a classical $r$-matrix as a limit (Appendix B, \cite{Chen:2023tjf}), \item there is a one-to-one correspondence between Lie 2-bialgebras \cite{Bai_2013} and connected, simply-connected Poisson-Lie 2-groups \cite{Chen:2012gz}, \end{enumerate} the following semiclassical limit theorem was proven in \cite{Chen:2025?} under a certain hypothesis.
-This hypothesis posits the existence of a certain "decategorification functor"\footnote{We will say more about this in \textit{Remark \ref{hypH}}.} $\lambda: \C(\mathbb{G})\rightarrow C(\mathbb{G})$ which preserves all of the Hopf algebraic properties. \begin{theorem} Under a certain hypothesis, $\C_q(\mathbb{G})$ reduces to a Poisson-Lie 2-group $\mathbb{G}$ in the semiclassical limit.
-Moreover, the corresponding Lie 2-bialgebra $(\G;\delta)$ is the one governing the symmetries of the 2-Chern-Simons action. \end{theorem} It is in this sense that the quantum 2-graph states quantize the semiclassical degrees-of-freedom in 2-Chern-Simons theory.

-This also pins $\C_q(\mathbb{G})$ down a categorical analogue of the quantum coordinate ring (cf. \cite{Woronowicz1988,Majid:1996kd}), which was used crucially in the seminal work of Witten \cite{WITTEN1990285} relating observables in Chern-Simons theory to representations of $U_q\g$.

-As mentioned in \textit{Remark \ref{categoricaldrinfeldjimbo}}, it is reasonable to expect a parallel, categorical analogue of the Drinfel'd-Jimbo construction for $\mathbb{U}_q\G$, as well as a categorical analogue of the quantum Fourier theory \cite{Semenov1992} which ties them together.
-We will say a bit more about this in the conclusion.
+It is reasonable to expect a parallel, categorical analogue of the Drinfel'd-Jimbo construction for $\mathbb{U}_q\G$, as well as a categorical analogue of the quantum Fourier theory \cite{Semenov1992} which ties them together.
+We will not pursue this in this paper, however.